christran85-cyber/enterprise-security-operations-lab/README.md

 ### Discover

-Identify the system being assessed and verify that it is reachable.
+Identify the system being assessed and confirm that it is reachable.

 ### Enumerate

-Determine which network services are exposed.
+Determine which network services are exposed and what information those services reveal.

 ### Analyze

-Examine the exposed services and determine whether their configuration creates unnecessary security risk.
+Determine whether the exposed information or configuration represents meaningful security risk.

 ### Prioritize

-Determine which findings should be addressed based on exposure, impact, likelihood, and operational requirements.
+Evaluate the finding based on exposure, potential impact, likelihood, and operational requirements.

 ### Remediate

-Modify the affected configuration to reduce the identified security risk.
+Modify the affected configuration to reduce the identified security exposure.

 ### Rescan

-Repeat the original assessment from the analyst system.
+Repeat the original assessment after remediation.

 ### Validate